Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: A Hamiltonian moving a part of the zero section to

-Consider the cotangent bundle of $\R^n$ restricted to the disc $T^*D^n \to D^n$.
-Let $L \subset D^{2n} \subset T^*D^n$ be an exact Lagrangian embedding equal to the zero-section near the boundary of the disc (thus having boundary $S^{n-1}$).
-In this section we construct a compactly supported Hamiltonian flow on $\R^{2n}=T^*\R^n$ which moves the zero-section $\R^n$ to a Hamiltonian $K$ which contains $L$, and such that the other parts of the image that lands in $T^*D^n$ has primitive values much lower than those on $L$.
+Let $L \subset D^{2n} \subset T^*D^n$ be an exact Lagrangian submanifold equal to the zero section near the boundary of the disk (so $\partial L = S^{n-1}$).
+In this section we construct a compactly supported Hamiltonian flow on $\R^{2n}=T^*\R^n$ which moves the zero section $\R^n$ to a Lagrangian $K$ that contains $L$, and such that the other parts of the image that land in $T^*D^n$ have primitive values much lower than those on $L$.
+Parts of this section only work for $n \geq 5$.
+In Section~\ref{sec:extending-nleq-4} we will describe modifications to the arguments for $n\leq 4$.